 - “Likes You”

 - “Suggested For You”

-In the “Groups/Events” section, Facebook Dating will present profiles of singles who match your criteria and have joined the same groups or expressed interest in the same events that you did.
+In the “Groups/Events” section, Facebook Dating presents profiles of singles who match your criteria and have joined the same groups or expressed interest in the same events that you did.

 On Tinder, you can see who has already “liked” your profile, provided you’re a Tinder Gold subscriber.
 And the “Suggested For You” equivalent is your daily “Top Picks,” but again you’re limited to just one of those each day unless you upgrade.
 Apart from Festival Mode, Tinder doesn’t have an interest-specific matching function (yet).

-But while you can more carefully screen who shows up as a potential match on Facebook Dating, and that platform gives you more opportunity to match with people who share similar interests, Tinder still has sheer numbers on its side.
+You can more carefully screen who shows up as a potential match on Facebook Dating, and that platform gives you more opportunity to match with people who share similar interests.
+But Tinder still has sheer numbers on its side.

-It’s the top grossing dating app in the world, so you’ll have access to far more potential matches than you’ll find on Facebook Dating, especially if you’re in a large urban area where Tinder users are concentrated.
+It’s the top grossing dating app in the world.
+You’ll have access to far more potential matches than you’ll find on Facebook Dating, especially if you’re in a large urban area where Tinder users are concentrated.

-Winner: Even though Facebook Dating lets you screen your potential matches to a higher degree, in a popularity contest Tinder wins hands down – because that means more potential matches for you.
+Facebook Dating lets you screen your potential matches to a higher degree.
+But in a popularity contest Tinder wins hands down – because that means more potential matches for you.

 Facebook Dating VS Tinder: Messaging